Sigmund Freud biography and theory

 As a student, he already focused on neurobiology, focusing on studying the biology of the brain and nervous tissue of both humans and animals.
 During this time, he often collaborated with Josef Breuer in treating hysteria.
 They did this by recalling painful experiences under hypnosis.

-In 1885 Freud traveled to Paris to develop as a student of neurologist Jean Charcot.
+In 1885 Sigmund Freud traveled to Paris to develop as a student of neurologist Jean Charcot.

 In the year he started his own clinic, he married Martha Bernays.
 They had six children together.
 Sigmund’s youngest daughter, Anna Freud, also became an influential figure in psychology herself.
 Until her death she ardently defended and elaborated on her father’s theories.